cloudsigma/cloudsigma-docs/audit_logs.rst

       Only staff members can convert drives.
     - **init_upload:** Drive upload is initialized.

-* Server specific actions - these only relate to servers:
+* Server-specific actions - these only relate to servers:
     - **start_send:** An attempt to start a server
     - **boot:** The result of a start operation.
     - **stop_send:** An attempt to stop a server.
     - **stop:** The result of a stop operation
     - **open_vnc:** Open VNC channel to a server
     - **close_vnc:** Close VNC channel to a server
-    - **shutdown_ACPI_send:** An ACPI shutdown request is send to the server.
+    - **shutdown_ACPI_send:** An ACPI shutdown request is sent to the server.
-    - **heal:** Server got healed, because its recorded state did not match the physical infrastructure.
+    - **heal:** The Server got healed because its recorded state did not match the physical infrastructure.
-      For example, a server is marked as unavailable, but it is actually running fine.
+      For example, a server is marked as unavailable, but it is running fine.

 Errors
 ------